JavaIsNotHard/Notes/tls/Chapter-2/Introduction.md

 #### Certificate
 - after the serverhello, the server sends its certificate chain excluding the root CA certificate.
-- The public key send by the server that is used to decrypt the private key of the certificate should match the one selected in the cipher suite option.
+- The public key send by the server that is used to decrypt the private key of the certificate should match the one selected in the cipher suite option. (what does this mean?)

 #### Client and server finished message